Last update: March 22, 2018

-The SLURM job scheduler is documented extensively in the Stampede User Guide.
-Please refer to the respective sections in that guide for information on SLURM commands to view queue status, submit and monitor jobs and more.
+The Slurm job scheduler is documented extensively in the Stampede2 User Guide.
+Please refer to the respective sections in that guide for information on Slurm commands to view queue status, submit and monitor jobs and more.

 Follow the steps below to submit a parametric job:

 Load the "

 launcher" module to set some default parameters: